Register today to receive the latest BOCC updates and the JoCo Monthly email newsletter from the 6th District Commissioner.

 - Northwest Consolidated Zoning Board

 - Southwest Consolidated Zoning Board

-A lifelong Kansan and native of Olathe, Commissioner John Toplikar, a residential carpenter, has been a tireless public servant for more than two decades and now proudly serves the western half and southwest corner of Johnson County.
+Mike Brown is a lifelong Kansan in a family tree with eight generations of Kansans.
+He has been a tireless public servant for more than two decades and now proudly serves the western half and southwest corner of Johnson County.

 The 6th District includes the cities of Gardner, Edgerton, De Soto and western Olathe, along with the Olathe, Gardner, Lexington and McCamish townships.

 Originally from Wyandotte County, Commissioner Brown and his parents, Gideon Brown and Sherry Keltner, moved to Shawnee where he graduated from Shawnee Mission Northwest High School in 1987.
 He then attended Johnson County Community College and Kansas State University.

 Brown is general managing partner of Brown Midwest — a residential development, construction and real estate business founded in 1996.

 In addition to his professional career, Commissioner Brown has served as a member of Johnson County’s Park & Recreation board, chairman of the reappraisal advisory committee, and member of the courthouse advisory panel, Vision 2030 committee, Heritage Trust Fund and Class-B contractor (commercial and residential) for Johnson County Contractor Licensing.

 His core competencies include: